logannii/logannii/README.md

 ### Hi there 👋
 ### I'm Logan (Xin) Zhang, a Research Assistant in Medical Image Analysis at University of Nottingham, UK.
 I obtained my DPhil in Engineering Science (Biomedical Engineering) at University of Oxford in 2022.
 Before that, I graduated from Shanghai Jiao Tong University in 2018 with a Bachelor of Science (Biomedical Engineering) degree.
 - I'm currently working on image analysis of arterial spin labelling (ASL) magnetic resonance imaging (MRI).
-- How to reach me: logan.zhang@nottingham.ac.uk
+- How to reach me: logan.zhang@quantified-imaging.com

 <!--
 **logannii/logannii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.